 1940s Casual Outfit: Pants

-When the weather is not too hot or you just want to wear pants you can substitute the shorts in the above look and have another simple summer outfit.
+When the weather is not too hot or you just want to wear pants, you can substitute the shorts in the above look and have another simple summer outfit.
 Solid color or striped T-shirts can be worn with high waisted, wide leg pants in a full range of colors.
 Blue or beige are my favorites because they go with everything.
 An alternative to a T-shirt is to wear a cotton blouse.
-Button-down blouses tend to not be casual enough for most women but if you choose a colorful small print, vertical stripe or polka dots they will read casual, cute and easy going.
-In winter try a long sleeve plaid shirt, like a men’s flannel shirt instead.
+Button-down blouses tend to not be casual enough for most women, but if you choose a colorful small print, like vertical stripes or polka dots, they will read casual, cute, and easy going.
+In winter, try a long sleeve plaid shirt like a men’s flannel shirt instead.
 Shop tops.

 1940s Casual Outfit: Jeans

 I live in jeans, just jeans, all day, every day.
-If you live in your jeans too there is a quick and easy way to make a ’40s outfit with them.
-Pair them with a button-down shirt, leather belt and loafers.
-Most women who wore jeans in the 1940s were either working (at home or on a job), riding horses or were teenagers.
-Teens borrowed Dad’s or Brothers’ jeans before women’s versions were being made.
-They fit high on the waist, boxy over the thighs, a deep crotch, and wide rolled cuffs.
+If you live in your jeans, too, there is a quick and easy way to make a ’40s outfit with them.
+Pair them with a button-down shirt, leather belt, and loafers.
+Most women who wore jeans in the 1940s were either working (at home or on a job), riding horses, or were teenagers.
+Teens borrowed Dad’s or Brother’s jeans before women’s versions were being made.
+They fit high on the waist, were boxy over the thighs, had a deep crotch, and ended with wide rolled cuffs.
 Repro ’40s jeans are not nearly as popular as ’50s styles that have a slimmer fit.
 Sometimes I have better luck buying men’s dark denim “work” jeans, rolling the cuffs, adding my husband’s belt and voila!
 Shop pants and jeans.

-The best tops to pair with jeans are T-shirts, button-down pattern shirts (check, plaid, stripes) and dark colored blouses (navy, maroon, yellow, green.)
+The best tops to pair with jeans are T-shirts, button-down pattern shirts (check, plaid, stripes) and dark colored blouses (navy, maroon, yellow, green).
 They could be short or long sleeved.
-I like short sleeve shirts with white collars and cuffs for a relaxed almost western vibe.
+I like short sleeve shirts with white collars and cuffs for a relaxed and almost western vibe.
 Shop shirts.

 1940s Casual Outfit: Overalls

-Like pants above overalls paired well with loafers and sling on shoes but I have also seen pictures of sandals, oxfords, platform heels, and wedges.
+Like the pants above, overalls paired well with loafers and slip-on shoes, but I have also seen pictures of them being worn with sandals, Oxfords, platform heels, and wedges.
 Pretty much any shoe can go with overalls.
 Shop 1940s shoes.

 1940s Casual Outfit: Dresses

-I test drove my new Hallie wedge heels this week when I attended my daughter’s Kindergarten graduation (#proudmama.)
-I wanted to dress up a little but for the occasion but also be comfortable on a warm summer day.
-I wore my favorite floral summer dress (loosely 40s style) and the red Hallie wedges which have a similar floral pattern on the wedge.
-Because of how instantly comfortable they are I didn’t need to “break them in.”
+I test drove my new Hallie wedge heels this week when I attended my daughter’s Kindergarten graduation (#proudmama).
+I wanted to dress up a little for the occasion, but also be comfortable on a warm summer day.
+I wore my favorite floral summer dress (loosely ’40s style) and the red Hallie wedges, which have a similar floral pattern on the wedge.
+Because of how instantly comfortable they are, I didn’t need to “break them in.”
 I wore them all day without any issues.
-Usually, when I wear new shoes my feet hurt after a few hours.
-With Hallie’s low wedge, open toe, and comfort footbed there was nothing to irritate my feet.
-If you want to read another review check out Miss Hero Holliday’ blog and wonderful pictures.
+Usually when I wear new shoes, my feet hurt after a few hours.
+With Hallie’s low wedge, open toe, and comfort footbed, there was nothing to irritate my feet.
+If you want to read another review, check out Miss Hero Holliday’s blog and wonderful pictures.